 That’s not all.

-Particularly in Gimmelwald, you can find a wooden fountain along with one of the village’s paths (46.545673, 7.891058).
+Particularly in Gimmelwald, you can find a wooden fountain along one of the village’s paths (46.545673, 7.891058).
 The dripping sound of the water in the fountain will just absolutely soothe whatever you hold inside you.
 Rotate the 360-image to see the fountain behind:

 The rustic vibe and nature in Lauterbrunnen will just transport you back to the past when life was so simple and seemed so happy.
-It’s a magical place, best to visit if you have had enough of the life in the city.
+It’s a magical place, best to visit if you have had enough life in the city.

 Reason #5: Most Scenic Hikes in Lauterbrunnen

 Lauterbrunnen Valley, especially during late spring and early summer, is a paradise we can consider.
 Since it’s obvious now what views await you in the trails, so I will no longer explain what you can see.
 Definitely, they are a reason why you would like to go to Lauterbrunnen and hike.